Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: -local instability of SPT s

 \subsection{1D SPT phases with global symmetries}

 Let us first consider 1D SPT phases.
 The characteristic feature of 1D SPT order is the existence of zero-energy edge modes that are protected by the bulk symmetry.
 On periodic boundaries, the ground state is unique.
-But when an edge is introduced, there is a ground state degeneracy that is exponentially localized near the two edges of the system.
-These edge modes are robust in the sense that no local, symmetric perturbation can split the degeneracy.
-However, these edge modes are not robust to $k$-local interactions, as a symmetric interaction can be used to couple the two edges in such a way as to split the degeneracy.
+But when an edge is introduced, {degenerate ground states which differ only in a region exponentially close to the boundary will appear}.
+This boundary degeneracy is robust in the sense that no local, symmetric perturbation can split the degeneracy.
+However, the degeneracy is not robust to $k$-local interactions, as a symmetric interaction can be used to couple the two edges in such a way as to split the degeneracy.
 This suggests that 1D SPT orders are not robust to $k$-local symmetric interactions.
 However, there may still be some non-trivial bulk properties that cannot be removed by $k$-local interactions.
 We show that this is not the case by explicitly constructing a symmetric \fdqck which maps generic SPT fixed-point states to product states.

 We can understand why such a circuit should exist using a simple folding argument.
 Namely, consider a 1D SPT ordered state $|\psi\rangle$ on a ring.
 Suppose that we ``fold'' the ring, bringing the two opposite sides close to each other.
 In the bulk of the folded system, it looks like we have stacked the state with its spatially reversed self, see Fig.~\ref{fig:1d_disentangler}.
 However, it is well known that SPT phases are invertible, meaning that there exists a second state $|\psi^{-1}\rangle$ such that the joint system $|\psi\rangle\otimes |\psi^{-1}\rangle$ is in a trivial SPT phase.
 For this statement to make sense, it is important to specify how the symmetry acts on the joint system.
 If $|\psi\rangle$ has symmetry $G$ with an on-site representation $U(g)$, then the symmetry acts on the joint system ``diagonally'', \textit{i.e.} with representation $U(g)\otimes U(g)$ of $G$.
 If we instead considered the symmetry group $G\times G$ represented by $U(g)\otimes U(h)$ with $g$ not necessarily equal to $h$, then the stacked system is still in a nontrivial phase with respect to this larger symmetry.
 In the folded system, the global symmetry indeed acts in the same way across the whole ring, so the total symmetry group is still only $G$.